$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Statement of results

+\begin{example} We will show in Proposition~\ref{prop:LargeStableClass} that there are examples of pairs~$(Y,\varphi)$ for which the set of 4-manifolds with fixed boundary $Y$ and fixed (even) equivariant intersection form, up to homeomorphism rel.\ boundary, can have arbitrarily large cardinality (in the recent~\cite{CCP,ConwayDaiMiller} examples with infinite cardinality were obtained).
+Details are given in Section~\ref{sec:NonTrivialbAut}, but we note that the underlying algebra is similar to that which was used in~\cite{CCPS-short} and \cite{CCPS-long} to construct closed manifolds of dimension~$4k \geq 8$ with nontrivial homotopy stable classes.
+This arbitrarily large phenomenon also exists for simply-connected 4-manifolds bounding rational homology spheres, which can be deduced from Boyer's work \cite{BoyerUniqueness,BoyerRealization} with a similar proof.
+On the other hand in the simply-connected setting there can only ever be finite such families. \end{example}

+In Theorem~\ref{thm:ClassificationRelBoundary}, we fixed a parametrisation of the boundary.
+By changing the parametrisation by a homeomorphism of $Y$ that intertwines $\varphi$, we can change the invariant $b \in \Iso(\partial \lambda,\unaryminus\Bl_Y)/\Aut(\lambda)$ by post-composition with the induced automorphism of $-\Bl_Y$.
+This leads to an absolute (i.e.\ non-rel.\ boundary) classification analogous to Theorem~\ref{thm:ClassificationRelBoundary}, which we will formalise in Theorem~\ref{thm:Classification}.
+For now we highlight the following example, which contrasts with Example~\ref{ex:LargeStableClassIntro}.

-\begin{example} If $Y \cong \Sigma_g \times S^1$ and $\varphi \colon \pi_1(\Sigma_g \times S^1) \to \pi_1(S^1) \to \Z$ is induced by projection onto the second factor, then as shown in \cite[Proposition~5.6]{ConwayPowell}, the isometries of the Blanchfield form of $Y$ exactly coincide with the symplectic group of isometries of the intersection form of~$\Sigma_g$.
-Since every such isometry is realised by a self-homeomorphism of~$\Sigma_g$ \cite[Section~2.1]{FarbMargalit}, it follows that the action of $\Homeo^+_\varphi(Y)$ has one orbit, and therefore the quotients in Theorem~\ref{thm:Classification} consist of a single orbit.
-In other words, for a fixed non-degenerate Hermitian form~$\lambda$ that presents $Y$, if~$\lambda$ is even there is a unique homeomorphism class of 4-manifolds with $\pi_1\cong \Z$, boundary $Y$ and equivariant intersection form~$\lambda$, and if $\lambda$ is odd there are two such homeomorphism classes. \end{example}
+\begin{example} If $Y \cong \Sigma_g \times S^1$ and $\varphi \colon \pi_1(\Sigma_g \times S^1) \to \pi_1(S^1) \to \Z$ is induced by projection onto the second factor, then for a fixed non-degenerate Hermitian form~$\lambda$ that presents $Y$, if~$\lambda$ is even there is a unique homeomorphism class of 4-manifolds with~$\pi_1\cong \Z$, boundary $Y$, and equivariant intersection form~$\lambda$, and if $\lambda$ is odd there are exactly two such homeomorphism classes.
+Here we allow homeomorphisms to act nontrivially on the boundary.
+The key input is that every automorphism of $\Bl_Y$ can be realised by a homeomorphism of $Y$ that intertwines $\varphi$~\cite[Proposition~5.6]{ConwayPowell}.
+Therefore, given two 4-manifolds for which the rest of the data coincide, by re-parameterising $Y$ we can arrange for the automorphism invariants to agree. \end{example}

-\begin{example} We will show in Proposition~\ref{prop:LargeStableClass} that there are examples of pairs~$(Y,\varphi)$ for which the set of 4-manifolds with fixed boundary $Y$ and fixed equivariant intersection form, up to homeomorphism, can have arbitrarily large cardinality.
-Here is an outline of the argument.
-Start with an integer~$P$ that is a product of~$n$ distinct primes~$P = p_1\cdot p_2 \cdots p_n$ and let $W$ be a 4-manifold with fundamental group~$\Z$, ribbon boundary, and equivariant intersection form~$\lambda_W$ represented by the integer matrix $(2P)$.
-We will show in Section \ref{sec:NonTrivialbAut} that the quotient~$\Aut(\Bl_{\partial W})/\left( \Aut(\lambda_W) \times \Homeo_{\varphi}^+(\partial W)\right)$ contains at least~$2^{n-1}$ elements.
-These correspond to the different ways of factoring~$P$ as a product of two unordered coprime integers.